-- 170. Plaintiffs reserve the right to revise or amend the above Class definitions and to add additional Subclasses based on the discovery of new information. - 171.
+- 186. Plaintiffs reserve the right to revise or amend the above Class definitions and to add additional Subclasses based on the discovery of new information. - 187.
 This action has been brought and may be properly maintained as a class action under Federal Rule 23 because there is a well-defined community of interest in the litigation, the proposed Classes are easily ascertainable, and Plaintiffs are proper representatives of the Classes: - Numerosity (Rule 23(a)(1)): The potential members of the proposed Nationwide Class and California Subclass, as defined and identified herein, are more than two hundred thousand, and so numerous that joinder of all members of the Class and Subclass is impracticable.
-The potential members of the Married Filers Class and Married Filers California Subclass, as defined and identified herein, are more than twenty thousand, and so numerous that joinder of all members of the Class and Subclass is impracticable. - 173.
+The potential members of the Nationwide Married Filing Jointly Class and California Married Filing Jointly Subclass, as defined and identified herein, are more than twenty thousand, and so numerous that joinder of all members of the Class and Subclass is impracticable. - 189.
 Typicality (Rule 23(a)(3)): Plaintiffs Smith-Washington, Mahoney, and Ames' claims are typical of the claims of the Nationwide Class and California Subclass.
-Plaintiffs are each a customer of Defendant who used Defendant's website's tax preparation services to prepare a tax return prior to November 23, 2022, and, on information and belief, whose Confidential Tax Return Information was, as a result, disclosed to an unauthorized third party or unauthorized third parties.
-Plaintiff Lewis' claims are typical of the claims of the Married Filers Class and the Married Filers California Subclass.
-Plaintiff Lewis' spouse used Defendant's website's tax preparation services to prepare a joint tax return with her prior to November 23, 2022, and, on information and belief,
+Plaintiff Hartz's claims are typical of the claims of the Nationwide Class.
+These Plaintiffs are each a customer of Defendant who used Defendant's website's tax preparation services to prepare a tax return prior to December 31, 2022, and, on information and belief, whose Confidential Tax Return Information was, as a result, disclosed to an unauthorized third party or unauthorized third parties.
+Plaintiff Lewis' claims are typical of the claims of the Nationwide Married Filing Jointly Class and the California Married Filing Jointly Subclass.
+Plaintiff Lewis' spouse used Defendant TaxAct's website's tax preparation services to prepare a joint tax return with her prior to December 31, 2022, and, on information and belief, Plaintiff Lewis' Confidential Tax Return Information was, as a result, disclosed to an unauthorized third party or unauthorized third parties. - 190.
+Commonality: (Rule 23(a)(2)): Common questions of fact and law exist as to all members of the Nationwide Class and California Subclass Members and predominate over the